OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

   * OOB networking - The installer encodes information provided by the pod site (Service Tag and Networking information) to configure the OOB network connection.
-    The install inspects the serial number of the machine it is installing on and uses that to choose the correct hostname and OOB IP settlings.
+    The installer inspects the serial number of the machine it is installing on and uses that to choose the correct hostname and OOB IP settlings.
 This customization is unique to each site.